-Here are some interesting cultural traditions and facts about breastfeeding around the world to remind you that what works for you and your baby is best, not how everyone else in your mother’s group is doing it.
+Here are some interesting cultural traditions and facts about breastfeeding around the world to remind you that what works for you and your baby is best; not how everyone else in your mother’s group is doing it.

-In Mongolia, breastfeeding is celebrated and public breastfeeding encouraged with 65 per cent of babies being exclusively breastfed for the first six months of life.
+In Mongolia, breastfeeding is celebrated and public breastfeeding encouraged with 65 percent of babies being exclusively breastfed for the first six months of life.
 Breastfeeding also tends to continue until after the second birthday.
 It isn’t unheard of either for ‘mother’s milk’ to be enjoyed by dads, chugging down a glass with their breakfast that their partner has expressed for them.
 In poor neighbourhoods, breast milk is considered valuable and is traded for necessities like bread and eggs.

-In the Philippines, a ‘Milk Code’ requires that breastfeeding is encouraged for babies up to the age of 2 years old or beyond.
+In the Philippines, a ‘Milk Code’ requires that breastfeeding is encouraged for babies up to the age of two years old or beyond.
 Under the same code, it is illegal to advertise infant formula.
 To encourage good milk supply, broken papaya leaves and sugar cane stalks are stroked over the mother’s breasts in a special lactation ceremony.

 Up until recently, Kenyan mothers have not been supported in their right to breastfeed their babies.
 In 2003 only 13 percent of mothers were breastfeeding exclusively for the first six months.
 Nowadays, thanks to a strong public health campaign, 61 percent of mums with bubs this age are breastfeeding exclusively.
-The expectation to return to work after having a baby (what maternity leave?), poverty and poor knowledge about the benefits of breastfeeding are all cited as obstacles to breastfeeding.
+The expectation to return to work straight after having a baby (what maternity leave?), poverty and poor knowledge about the benefits of breastfeeding are all cited as obstacles to breastfeeding.

 The HIV-laden country has the highest breastfeeding rate in the world, with 90 percent of mothers breastfeeding.
 Sadly, it is estimated that 100,000 Rwandan women are suffering from the disease.
 The United Nations has taken many steps to ensure these mothers are taught to use proper HIV medication, which makes it possible to breastfeed babies for 18 months.
 Additionally, working mothers are given an hour of paid time off work every day to give them a chance to feed their babies directly.

 According to the World Health Organisation Global Data Bank on Infant and Young Child Feeding, the average age of weaning in Bangladesh is 33 months.
-What’s more, 95 percent of one-year-olds are still being breastfed as are 91 percent of two-year-olds.
+What’s more, 95 percent of one year olds are still being breastfed as are 91 percent of two year olds.
 In some Bangladeshi cultures, the introduction of solid foods is celebrated by giving a baby six rice grains to mark the occasion.

 In Australia, 96 percent of mothers initiate breastfeeding, according to a National Infant Feeding Survey but less than half (39 percent) of babies are still being exclusively breastfed by three months and about 15 percent by five months, according to the Australian Breastfeeding Association.

 In parts of India, colostrum used to be discarded and viewed as a sign of infected breastmilk – mothers would actually express this milk and throw it away!
 Thankfully, this doesn’t happen so much anymore, according to one study.
 That said, India ranks poorly in regards to breastfeeding practices overall.
-Public breastfeeding is still frawned upon and only 44 percent of women are able to breastfeed their infants within an hour after delivery.
+Public breastfeeding is still frowned upon and only 44 percent of women are able to breastfeed their infants within an hour after delivery.

 In strict Islamic regimes, like Iran and Saudi Arabia, breastfeeding in public is forbidden.
-On the flip side of this law, breastfeeding is also seen as a religious duty.
+On the flipside of this law, breastfeeding is also seen as a religious duty.
 The Quran specifies that babies should be breastfed by their mothers or a wet nurse for approximately two years.
 That said, the majority of mothers breastfeed for six months and then introduce bottles citing their breast milk is insufficient.
 Because of this tendency, many Saudi Arabian mothers practice mixed feeding.

 For a country rich in tradition, it is no surprise that there are many ideologies surrounding breastfeeding.
 One of these ancient rituals is a ‘breastfeeding massage’ by a Sotomi Oketani midwife to encourage milk production.
 Likewise, there are also weaning rituals, one of which is to paint the breast to be off-putting to babies.
 Odd faces and shapes are marked on the breasts and are thought to confuse babies who are then encouraged to eat solid food and take the bottle, depending on their age.

-Brazil has also banned advertisements that promote formula feeding and businesses that are rude to women trying to feed their children, face fines.
+Brazil has also banned advertisements that promote formula feeding, and businesses that are rude to women trying to feed their children face fines.

 All this work has made Brazil a leader in welcoming, inclusive views of breastfeeding.
 There are only 292 human milk banks in the world – where women can donate their unused breast milk to help hungry orphans, the poor or other mums who can’t produce milk – and Brazil runs and operates 220 of them.